The Rich and the Poor

 I. INTRODUCTION

 What Scripture has to say to public servants regarding the proper treatment of the rich and the poor is an important subject.
-To make the best sense of this and create an exegetically complete theologicum (a solely biblically based treatise on the matter), I will outline this study in terms of government and the wealthy, government and the poor, and government and equality.
-I think you will find this most intriguing and helpful to you personally and in terms of policy formation.
+To make the best sense of this material and create an exegetically complete theologicum (a solely biblically based treatise on the matter), I will outline this study in terms of government and the wealthy, government and the poor, and government and equality.
+I believe you will find this material most intriguing and helpful to you personally and in terms of policy formation.

 II.
 GOVERNMENT AND THE WEALTHY